Calculate Voltage Drop

 The distance displayed is the length of the longest run of wire on the circuit.
 It does not necessarily correspond to the path of the highest voltage drop.

-The distance between devices is calculated based upon current the Voltage Drop Calculation Parameters.
+The distance between devices is calculated based upon the current Voltage Drop Calculation Parameters.
 See the section for more information.
 This command can be used to change the Voltage Drop Calculation Parameters associated with a circuit.

 ©2012-2018 Design Master Software, Inc